reflectoring/reflectoring.github.io/_posts/2021-06-07-spring-schedulers.md

 ## Conclusion

-So In this article we have saw how to use `@Scheduled` annotation, different flavors of `@Schedule` annotation, overview of its internal working and **how to schedule a mutable task without any annotations**
+So In this article we have saw how to use `@Scheduled` annotation, different flavors of `@Scheduled` annotation, overview of its internal working and **how to schedule a mutable task without any annotations**
 With all of this informatiom.
 I am sure you will get motivation to deep dive in spring internals and implement any custom solution required in your projects.